DONATE TO TIBET LOBBY DAY

 "I pledge to only recognise a Dalai Lama appointed via Tibetan Buddhist traditions and practices, without interference by the Chinese Government."

-TIBET LOBBY DAY
+WHAT IS TIBET LOBBY DAY?

 Tibet Lobby Day is an annual event where we take our supporters and Tibetans to meet with Parliamentarians to talk about different issues concering Tibetans.